SeNeReKo/TCFlib/README.md

 Installation
 ------------

-TCFlib is not yet on PyPI, so it is recommended to install it directly from GitHub:
+TCFlib is available from PyPI, so you can install it with pip:

+    pip install tcflib

+You can install the development version directly from GitHub:

     pip install git+https://github.com/SeNeReKo/TCFlib.git